kraudy/IBM-i-pipeline/README.md

 Build Completed!
 ```

-You can find the compiler output (Spool file) at `.../simple/.logs`
+You can find the compiler output (Spool file) and the joblog info at `.../simple/.logs`

 ### Run